pytorch-labs/torchfix/README.md

 This function is deprecated in favor of `torch.linalg.multi_dot`.

 Migration guide:
-`multi_dot` accepts a list of two or more tensors whereas `chain_multimul` accepted multiple tensors as input arguments.
-For migration, convert the multiple tensors in argument of  `chain_multimul` into a list of two or more tensors for `multi_dot`.
+`multi_dot` accepts a list of two or more tensors whereas `chain_matmul` accepted multiple tensors as input arguments.
+For migration, convert the multiple tensors in argument of  `chain_matmul` into a list of two or more tensors for `multi_dot`.

 Example: Replace `torch.chain_matmul(a, b, c)` with `torch.linalg.multi_dot([a, b, c])`.